top of page

 Note: Applications must be submitted through the official SimpleSurvey portal.
 Do not send your application by email.
 It will not be accepted under any circumstances.

-We are authorized to issue up to 60 candidate recommendations for the Northeast BC – Peace Liard region in the 2025 intake year.
-Applications will be reviewed in the order they are received until capacity is reached.
+We are authorized to issue up to 60 candidate recommendations for the Northeast BC – Peace Liard region in the 2026 intake year.
+We may receive additional recommendations in the Fall should other communities fail to use up all of their recommendations.

-Applications will not be considered if they are incomplete or if the candidate does not meet federal eligibility requirements.
-It is the employer’s responsibility to ensure that their candidate(s) meet all program criteria and that all required documentation is complete and up to date.
+Please note: Applications will not be considered if they are incomplete, contain multiple errors/omissions or if the candidate does not meet federal eligibility requirements.
+It is the employer’s responsibility to ensure that their candidate(s) meet all program criteria and that all required documentation is complete, accurate and up to date.

 If your Recommendation Application is approved, your candidate will receive a Recommendation Certificate that allows them to apply to IRCC for permanent residence.